yandex-cloud/docs/en/managed-elasticsearch/operations/cluster-backups.md

          --network-id={{ network-name }} \
          --host zone-id=<availability zone>,`
                `type=<host role: datanode or masternode> \
-         --datanode-resource-preset=<host class with Data node role> \
+         --datanode-resource-preset=<host class with the Data node role> \
-         --datanode-disk-size=<storage size in GB for hosts with Data node role> \
+         --datanode-disk-size=<storage size in GB for hosts with the Data node role> \
-         --datanode-disk-type=<disk type for hosts with Data node role> \
+         --datanode-disk-type=<disk type for hosts with the Data node role> \
-         --masternode-resource-preset=<host class with Master node role> \
+         --masternode-resource-preset=<class of hosts with the Master node role> \
-         --masternode-disk-size=<storage size in GB for hosts with Master node role> \
+         --masternode-disk-size=<storage size in GB for hosts with the Master node role> \
-         --masternode-disk-type=<disk type for hosts with Master node role> \
+         --masternode-disk-type=<disk type for the hosts with the Master node role> \
-         --admin-password=<admin user password>
+         --admin-password=<admin password>
       ```

       {% else %}